TomJAllen/contact-technical-test/README.md

 As part of my application to work at Contact, I was asked to build a programme that had two criteria:

 1. It accepts a JSON array of talent, containing objects with `name`, `location` and `date_of_birth` attributes
-2. A user is able to filter by location, producing an output of the talent in that locatio
+2. A user is able to filter by location, producing an output of the talent in that location.

 I developed this programme to fulfil these criteria.